 (Also be sure to check out How to Lose 10 Pounds this Month, Part 2 – Success Strategies.)

 Here are the steps you’ll take to follow the plan:

 - Eat vegetables, protein and healthy fats at every meal.

-- Week 1 – Eat zero or one serving (1/2 cup) per day of complex carbohydrates.
+- Week 1 – Eat no or one serving (1/2 cup) per day of complex carbohydrates.
 Don’t eat any other foods that are primarily carbohydrates (bread, pasta, cereal, sweets, etc.)

 - Weeks 2-4 – Eat one or two servings per day of complex carbohydrates per day; one can be a serving of fruit.
 Don’t eat any other foods that are primarily carbohydrates.

 - Don’t eat junk food, processed food and most restaurant food.

 - Don’t eat sugar or foods with added sugar.